mateo4martinez/SimpleTodo/README.md

 NOTE: IF GIF LINK NOT WORKING, CAN BE SEEN IN THE ROOT FILE
 <img src='walthrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />
+LICECAP ONLY GAVE BLACK SCREEN.
+DID NOT WORK.

 GIF created with GIPHY.

 ## Notes

 Describe any challenges encountered while building the app.
+Building the app was fine!
+Only had trouble recording the emulator through LICEcap

 ## License